davidben/http-client-hint-reliability/draft-davidben-http-client-hint-reliability.md

 when, and only when, they appear in all capitals, as shown here.

 This document uses the Augmented Backus-Naur Form (ABNF) notation of {{RFC5234}}.

+This document uses the variable-length integer encoding and frame diagram format from {{I-D.ietf-quic-transport}}.

 # The Critical-CH Response Header Field {#critical-ch}